naivary/omp/README.md

    code?
 2. REST Client should be generate from the openapi specs which then can be used by the tests to communicate with the server in a standard way
+3. Make the openapi SCHEMA as simple as posisble for the use case of this applciation. and make it more complex if needed